-Please join ITIF for the release of an MIT Energy Initiative working paper.
-The report’s authors, ITIF Senior Fellow David M. Hart and MIT Professor Bill Bonvillian, will present their findings and discuss policy options to spur grid-scale storage innovation with an expert panel.
+On April 26, 2018, the Information Technology and Innovation Foundation (ITIF) held an event for the release of an MIT Energy Initiative working paper.
+The report’s authors, ITIF senior fellow David M. Hart and MIT professor Bill Bonvillian, presented their findings and discussed policy options to spur grid-scale storage innovation with an expert panel.

 The discussion was moderated by Dorothy Robyn, senior fellow at the Boston University Institute for Sustainable Energy.
 To begin, she underlined the importance of finding innovative energy storage options.

 Bonvillian began by sharing key findings from the paper.
 First, he emphasized the importance of transforming the electric power sector in order to meet climate goals.
 According to him, grid-scale storage has the potential to make this transition easier, quicker, and cheaper.
 However, he worries that lithium-ion batteries have a “first mover advantage,” which could ultimately lead to technology lock-in.
 Technology lock-in is when a dominant design emerges, accelerating further incremental innovation, price efficiency, and adoption.
 In other words, it can speed up the adoption of a new innovation.
 However, technology lock-in has its disadvantages.
 First, it risks excessive market concentration and can block the entry of more optimal alternative technologies that may have a longer life cycle.
 Put together, this could inhibit innovation.